Exning Primary School, Suffolk

 Exploding Me – Year 6

 A pupil who was initially withdrawn began contributing from week 4.
 They used art to express feelings – drawing the Moana mountain without a heart to represent their emotions.
-Once reluctant to join, the child asked for the group to continue and later joined New Beginnings and Me.
+Once reluctant to join, the child asked for the group to continue and later joined a New beginnings and me group.
 Teachers noted the transformation: the pupil became open and chatty in ways not seen before.

 Exploding Me – Year 5